hemeac/kiwiTechTree/README.md

 * 0.1.1 Added MkIV Spaceplane Support, Added part upgrades to Mk1-3 crewed parts to discourage those being used for the first crewed space missions, cost balancing for engines and SRBs.

 ## Known Issues
-* Couple of upgrade lines disappear when viewing them at the end of the screen.
+* Couple of upgrade lines in the Tech Tree disappear when viewing them near the edges of the screen.

 ## Disclaimer